kegoly/dr-log-analyzer/frontend/README.md

-This directory contains an example of a fully customizable RAG front-end.
+This directory contains an example of a fully customizable chat assistant front-end.
-To use this frontend/directory with your deployed stack, ensure you have set `application_type` to `ApplicationType.DIY` in `/infra/settings_main.py` before running `pulumi up`.
+To use this frontend directory with your deployed stack, run `pulumi up` to deploy the application with the custom Streamlit interface.